Mac Pro: Cylindrical Mac Pro (2013)

+The model was assembled in Austin, Texas, by Apple's supplier Flextronics on a highly automated line.
+The move was made to counter American political complaints that it relied too heavily on outsourcing production; the Mac Pro, with its high margins and low production volumes was a low-risk model to produce domestically.
+The shift in production was described as a "fiasco" by one Apple engineer, as producing the cylinder's complicated design in America ultimately took Apple importing Chinese engineers from Foxconn.

+The Mac Pro was released on December 19, 2013.
+It shipped in two stock configurations.
+The entry model featured a quad-core CPU, 12 GB of RAM, and dual AMD FirePro D300 GPUs.
+The higher-end model had a six-core CPU, 16 GB of RAM, and dual AMD FirePro D500 GPUs.
+Configuration options included 8- or 12-core CPUs, up to 64 GB of RAM, up to a 1 TB SSD, and dual AMD FirePro D700 GPUs.
+The Mac Pro did not ship with a keyboard or mouse.

 Reception

 Reception of the cylindrical Mac Pro was mixed, initially receiving positive reviews, but more negative in the long term, due to Apple's failure to upgrade the hardware specs.
 The performance had been widely lauded, especially handling video tasks on the dual GPU units, with some reviewers noting the ability to apply dozens of filters to realtime 4K resolution video in Final Cut Pro X. Drive performance, connected via PCIe, was also widely mentioned as a strong point.
 Technical reviewers praised the OpenCL API under which the machine's powerful twin GPUs and its multi-core CPU can be treated as a single pool of computing power.
 However, in late 2013 through early 2014, some reviewers had noted the lack of internal expandability, second CPU, serviceability, and questioned the then-limited offerings via Thunderbolt 2 ports.
 By 2016, reviewers started to agree that the Mac Pro was now lacking in functionality and power, it having not been updated since 2013, and it was past time for Apple to update it.
 Apple later revealed in 2017 that the thermal core design had limited the ability to upgrade the Mac Pro's GPUs and that a new design was under development, to be released sometime after 2017.